-- Note: ICAO abbreviations and codes and location indicators are given respectively in the Procedures for Air Navigation Services ICAO Abbreviations and Codes (PANS-ABC, Doc 8400) and Location Indicators (Doc 7910). - 5.5.6 Automated pre-flight information systems providing a harmonized, common point of access by operations personnel, including flight crew members and other aeronautical personnel concerned, to aeronautical information in accordance with 5.5.3 and meteorological information in accordance with 9.4.1 of Annex 3 Meteorological Service for International Air Navigation, should be established by an agreement between the civil aviation authority or the agency to which the authority to provide service has been delegated in accordance with 2.1.1 c) and the relevant meteorological authority. - 5.5.7 Where automated pre-flight information systems are used to provide the harmonized, common point of access by operations personnel, including flight crew members and other aeronautical personnel concerned, to aeronautical data, aeronautical information and meteorological information, the civil aviation authority or the agency to which the authority to provide service has been delegated in accordance with 2.1.1 c) shall remain responsible for the quality and timeliness of the aeronautical data and aeronautical information provided by means of such a system.
+5.5.7 Where automated pre-flight information systems are used to provide the harmonized, common point of access by operations personnel, including flight crew members and other aeronautical personnel concerned, to aeronautical data, aeronautical information and meteorological information, the civil aviation authority or the agency to which the authority to provide service has been delegated in accordance with CAR-175 shall remain responsible for the quality and timeliness of the aeronautical data and aeronautical information provided by means of such a system.

-Note: The meteorological authority concerned remains responsible for the quality of the meteorological information provided by means of such a system in accordance with 9.4.3 of Annex 3.
+Note: The meteorological authority concerned remains responsible for the quality of the meteorological information provided by means of such a system in accordance with CAR-174.

-6. CHAPTER 6 - AERONAUTICAL INFORMATION UPDATES
+CHAPTER 6 - AERONAUTICAL INFORMATION UPDATES